 Andrew Biraj is a photojournalist based in Washington, DC.
-He has nine years experiences of covering breaking news, in-depth photo stories, politics and sports.
+He has seventeen years experiences of covering breaking news, in-depth photo stories, politics and sports.
 He covered Afghanistan, Myanmar, Bangladesh, Cambodia and UK.

 Biraj has been published internationally, including in: National Geographic Magazine, Time Magazine, The New York Times, International Herald Tribune, Wall street Journal, BBC, Al Jazeera, The Guardian, Washington Post, Los Angeles Times, The Observer Magazine, Geo, The Times, Los Angeles Times, Buzz Feed, Boston Glob Big Picture,Paris Match, Le Monde, Mare, Sydney Morning Herald, Newsweek, Stern, Vogue Italy, Asian Geo, Hindustan Times, The Times of India, amongst other international publications.